Hosting options: Cloud hosted version only

-Overall, the interface is well designed and very straightforward.
+Overall, the interface is well designed and very straightforward – though there is still room for some more user-friendly touches.
 I’ve focused quite heavily above on the things that Apollo doesn’t do well.
 However, the proof is in the using.
-And I’m using it.
-I have written dozens of project management software reviews over the last 5 years and I haven’t adopted any of them for my personal use.
+And I did start using it.
+I have written dozens of project management software reviews over the last 10 years and I haven’t adopted any of them for my personal use.
 I honestly never thought I would find a product that I would actually use.
-It’s only been a month, but I liked Apollo from the first time I opened it and I’m hopeful that I will stick with it.

 It isn’t full of features.
-It doesn’t have a good suite of reports.
-But it is easy to use, nicely put together and with the promise of more to come.
+But it is easy to use and nicely put together.
 For managing my projects, it works.
-I can organise tasks and projects, and work from a calendar of upcoming deadlines.
+I can organize tasks and projects, and work from a calendar of upcoming deadlines.
 I can schedule meetings, and set up reminders.
-All it needs is the email notification options to be a bit more developed, and for the option to colour-code my projects, and I’ll be very, very happy with it.
+All it needs is for the option to color-code my projects and I’ll be very, very happy with it.
 I can, however, live without those extras.
 Because finally, I have found a project management software tool that I will actually use for my business.

 **Disclaimer, as of the 2021 update I am no longer using Apollo, but I did like it from the first time I opened it and it served me well for the time that I did use it.